willardnick/newtonx_takehome/README.md

 **Stack:** dbt (BigQuery dialect), HTML/JS (Chart.js dashboard), docx-js (memo), Claude.ai
 **Link to Claude.Ai (Opus) Conversation:** https://claude.ai/share/fefa4b48-e063-4ab5-98e6-b1dbee7bed7a

+**Author Commentary:** I spent the vast majority of my time checking the work produced via Claude, questioning assumptions it made, and digging into specifics around sessions and time between steps.
+There were simple misteps by Claude, such as firstly claiming that the step with the largest volume drop was the most critical step.
+A cursory analysis showed that this was _not_ the case, and I guided it towards a more appropriate form of analysis.

 ---

 ## Repository Structure